nateinaction/knative-wordpress/README.md

 Additionally, this example is prepared to use a Kubernetes 1.31 alpha feature [Read Only Volumes Based On OCI Artifacts](https://kubernetes.io/blog/2024/08/16/kubernetes-1-31-image-volume-source/) but the feature has [not yet shipped](https://github.com/knative/serving/pull/15878) in Knative.
 As an alternative, a scratch image is added to the Knative service with the WordPress site files and a `sleeper` binary to keep the container running indefinitely.
 The files are shared via an empty volume mounted to all containers in the service.
 This is not ideal but works for now.

+This example is also missing a method to offload media uploads though I have a [few ideas](docs/notes-on-media-uploads.md) on that.

 ## Service Diagram

 ```mermaid